-It is the policy of the Commercial Vehicle Enforcement Division that all certified MCSAP MSP personnel who conduct a traffic stop on a CMV will conduct an appropriate safety inspection on the truck.
+It is the policy of the Commercial Vehicle Enforcement Division that all certified MCSAP MSP personnel who conduct a traffic stop on a CMV will also conduct an appropriate safety inspection on the truck during the stop.
 For several years, Maryland has implemented an initiative to increase the number of CMV traffic enforcement stops without negatively impacting the number of safety inspections performed.
 The number of enforcement personnel across the state (and the nation) interacting with commercial vehicles has/is largely limited to those personnel trained in the FMCSR and certified to conduct MCSAP safety inspections.
 In Maryland, there are many MSP troopers at barracks across the state that could identify commercial vehicle drivers violating traffic laws and take appropriate enforcement action without a resulting safety inspection.
 A lack of specific knowledge about trucks often makes non-MCSAP trained troopers reluctant to enforce truck related violations when passenger vehicles outnumber trucks on the highways.
 The additional incentive of a specially funded overtime initiative will help to increase contact between non-MCSAP troopers and commercial vehicles and increase the number of commercial drivers cited/warned for committing traffic violations.
 The objective is to increase the potential number of enforcement personnel available to locate and identify commercial vehicle drivers who are violating Maryland traffic laws.

-Projected Goals for FY 2018:

-Enter performance goal.
+Projected Goals for FY 2019: Enter performance goal.

-The goal set for CY2017 would be at least 1800 stops without an inspection being performed.
-We will continue funding of the program in FFY2018 and have established a goal of maintaining or increasing participation by the barracks.
+The goal set for CY2018, as in CY2017, would be to again conduct at least 1800 stops without an inspection being performed.
+We will continue funding of the program in FFY2019 and have established a goal of maintaining or increasing participation by the barracks.
 Increased participation would help us to meet our goal of at least 1800 traffic violation stops by non-MCSAP certified road patrol troopers across the state who will conduct traffic stops on commercial vehicles for observed traffic violations.
 This initiative will be worked as an overtime assignment at various hours throughout the day and on various days of the week.
 The 19 barracks in various geographical areas across Maryland have been funded to allow for statewide enforcement of commercial vehicles.
 Continued monitoring by CVED staff, local commanders and MCD staff will assure continued success of this program.
 Our efforts to include more enforcement personnel in the program will also enhance the program into the future.
-It is anticipated that over 1000 work hours will be directed at CMV traffic enforcement without an inspection through this program in CY2017 with similar performance in CY2016.
+It is anticipated that over 1000 work hours will be directed at CMV traffic enforcement without an inspection through this program in CY2018 with similar performance in CY2019.
 One of our unique on-going initiatives that identifies traffic violations but does not include an actual traffic stop or an inspection was first worked in 2015 and uses a covert tractor trailer driven by a trooper with a "spotter" in the passenger seat.
 The spotter identifies CMV drivers who are violating traffic laws such as aggressive driving violations and using hand held devices (texting, talking).
 Identifying information is obtained on the CMV and a warning/informational letter is sent to the company detailing the noted violations (if roving crews are in the area, a traffic stop can be made and an inspection will be conducted).
 These letters have led to companies taking follow-up action with employees and incorporating changes in the safety plans.
-It is estimated that over 1400 violation letters have been sent.
-We are setting a goal of identifying violators and sending over 750 similar notices during CY2017.
+It is estimated that nearly 2,000 violation letters have been sent.
+We are setting a goal of identifying violators and sending over 500 similar notices during CY2018 (the tractor trailer was sidelined for repairs for three months during 2018).